Lao Issara: Split

 Once the reconquest was complete, the French set about reconstituting their administration in Laos.
 On 27 August 1946, the French formally endorsed the unity of the Kingdom of Laos as a constitutional monarchy within the French Union.

 There were also French efforts made at conciliation with the nationalists.
 Discreet overtures toward the Lao Issara in Bangkok suggested the possibility of an amnesty.
 Gradually, a division of opinion appeared within the Lao Issara ranks over the practical issue of whether to co-operate with the French.

 Souphanouvong had made clear his refusal to accept the new political setup in Vientiane, and was ready to embrace an alliance with the Viet Minh against the French.
 That repelled most of his colleagues, who began to oppose Souphanouvong's leadership in the Lao Issara.

 Also, unhappiness towards Souphanouvong became obvious because of his refusal to be accountable to the Issara government for his military activities and financial expenditure.
 There were personal antagonisms between Souphanouvong and Katay.
 Both exchanged harsh criticisms at each other since both thought the other to be ineffective in their positions.

 A lack of co-operation within the movement led to the Lao Issara to announce its formal dissolution on 14 October 1949.
 On 22 October 1953, the Franco–Lao Treaty of Amity and Association transferred remaining French powers, except control of military affairs, to the Royal Lao Government, which did not include any representatives from the disbanded Lao Issara.

 Legacy

-A flag resembling that of that of Thailand, initially used by Lao Issara and then by the Pathet Lao, was formally adopted on 2 December 1975, as the flag of Laos.
+A flag resembling that of Thailand, initially used by Lao Issara and then by the Pathet Lao, was formally adopted on 2 December 1975, as the flag of Laos.